-‘This Is Us’ Spoilers: Kevin’s Life Changes In An Instant, Jack’s Past Is Explored In ‘There’
+'This Is Us' Spoilers: Kevin's Life Changes In An Instant, Jack's Past Is Explored In 'There'

 This Is Us returns with an all-new episode after a one-month hiatus.
-In a new episode titled “There,” Kevin (Justin Hartley) will find his life forever changed after a road trip home to California, where Madison (Caitlin Thompson) is at the hospital, awaiting the birth of their twins.
-Jack’s childhood memories of Jack (Milo Ventimiglia) will be explored as the two attend football training camp.
+In a new installment titled "There," Kevin (Justin Hartley) will find his life forever changed after a road trip home to California, where Madison (Caitlin Thompson) is at the hospital, awaiting the birth of their twins.
+Kevin's childhood memories of Jack (Milo Ventimiglia) will also be explored as the two attend football training camp.

 The NBC press site has uploaded a string of new images from tonight's This Is Us.
 A young Jack will be played by Joaquin Obradors.
 Peter Onorati will return as Stanley, Jack's father.
 Parker Bates will play young Kevin.

-NBC did not clarify on their press site why the character of Stanley will return and how his flashback scenes will work into Kevin’s story.
+NBC did not clarify on their press site why the character of Stanley will return and how his flashback scenes will be woven into Kevin's story.

 In several scene stills, Stanley smiles at a young Jack, who wore what appeared to be a baseball uniform.
 As Jack grew older, Stanley's relationship with him became more contentious.
 Fans can likely look forward to further exploration of the complicated relationship between father and son during tonight's installment.